IITB-LEAP-OCR/bhashini-ocr-api/server/modules/apps/iitb_v0_ocr/README.md

 ## Description

 An endpoint to return the OCR of an image has been integrated to the code.
-This integration will perform OCR **without the preservation** of the document's layout during the process.
+This integration will encompass different classes such as Tables, Equations, Figures, and Text to **ensure the preservation** of the document's layout during the optical character recognition process.
 Implemented in docker.
 Processing code repository [here](https://github.com/iitb-research-code/docker-layout-pres-ocr), use to build docker image.

 ## API Endpoint and usage

-Created a module server/modules/page/iitb_v0_ocr to have the endpoint for layout preservation.
+Created a module server/modules/apps/iitb_v0_ocr to have the endpoint for layout preservation.

-**Layout preservation endpoint - page/ocr**
+**Layout preservation endpoint - apps/ocr**

 **Input:**
 - An image file.
 - Output set name or document name to be given to final result folder in output directory.
 - Language to perform OCR.
+- Boolean, True if we want to preserve equation in the HOCRs.
+- Boolean, True if we want to preserve figure in the HOCRs.
+- Boolean, True if we want to preserve table in the HOCRs.

 ***Note:***
-<br> *Table, equation, figure and layout preservation are **all** set to False*
+<br> *If **all three** parameters for detecting tables, equations, and figures are set to False, they will be changed to True.
+Additionally, the layout preservation will also be set to True.
+However, if any one or two of these parameters are set to False, they will remain unchanged, while layout preservation will still be set to True, as at least one of the parameters among equations, tables, or figures is set to True.*

 ### Example